 With its beaches and mountains, its cities and farmland, Spain has plenty more to offer than the coastal package holidays most people are familiar with.
-In fact, we’d recommend not going near the resort towns – avoid them and you’ll have a better experience in Spain.
+In fact, we’d recommend not going near the resort towns – avoid them and you’ll have a much better Spanish experience.

 Spain sits in the westernmost part of Europe, connected with France and Andorra in the north and Portugal in the east, with Ireland and the United Kingdom not too far away.
 Across the Mediterranean there’s Italy, Malta and Northern Africa: Morocco, Tunisia and Egypt.